DavidBustamanteL/-InferenceOrderings/README.md

 The encoding logic works as follows:

-- Candidates tied at the same rank are joined with "=".
+- Candidates tied at the same rank are joined with "$\sim$".
-- The preferences of a candidate over another one are joined with ">".
+- The preferences of a candidate over another one are joined with "$\succ$".

 Each respondent, therefore, contributes exactly one ordering string.